Click to enlarge

 I used to know this cartoonist named Sam Henderson.
 One of his regular gags was called “…is always funny.”
 A man slipping on a banana peel is always funny, for example.
 A pie in the face is always funny.
 A guy coming home to find his wife in bed with another man is always funny.
 Someone holding his nose in the presence of Limburger cheese is always funny.

 My favorite entry on this list is gorillas.
 A gorilla is always funny.
 Not a real gorilla like the ones found in the wild, mind you — those are interesting in many ways but not particularly amusing.
-But a gorilla in pop culture are always funny, because it always looks like some guy in a gorilla suit, and that is always funny.
+But a gorilla in pop culture is always funny, because it always looks like some guy in a gorilla suit, and that is always funny.

 The comic effect is easy to demonstrate.
 Wonder Woman?
 Pretty lame.
 But Wonder Woman fighting a gorilla?
 High camp.
 Scantily clad women being tortured by Nazis?
 Heinous.
 Scantily clad women being tortured by Nazis and a gorilla?
 Hilarious.